Securian Canada: Partnerships and sponsorships

-Securian Canada serves as the official life insurance partner of the Canadian Football League (CFL) and is the presenting sponsor of the CFL’s Diversity in Football program.
+Securian Canada serves as the official life insurance partner of the Canadian Football League (CFL) since 2023, and is the presenting sponsor of the CFL’s Diversity in Football program.

 In 2023, Securian Canada announced their official sponsorship of the Canadian Association of Black Insurance Professionals (CABIP), underlining their commitment to promoting diversity within the insurance industry and supporting Black insurance professionals in their careers.

+In 2024, Securian Canada announced its partnership with the Toronto Maple Leafs as its official life insurance partner, and is the presenting sponsor of Home Ice Hockey, an MLSE Foundation program that provides youth in underserved communities in the Greater Toronto Area (GTA) with access to free equipment, coaching and ice time.

 It has also supported the following organizations through sponsorships, donations, and ongoing partnership: